Keyboard shortcuts

 [sources].lock is the enforcement switch:

-• With lock = true, meld refuses any repo whose identity does not match allow (SourceNotAllowed); nothing is cloned or registered (POL-11). learn, sync, and upgrade operate only on allow-matching sources.
+• With lock = true, meld refuses any repo whose identity does not match allow (SourceNotAllowed) before any clone or egress (POL-11). learn, sync, and upgrade operate only on allow-matching sources.
 A registered source that is no longer allowed is reported and skipped, not updated or installed from (POL-12).

 • With lock absent or false, allow is advisory: a non-matching meld is warned about but not refused, and the verbs above are not restricted (POL-13).